Yeom Dong-jin: Capture and torture

-All sources agree that Yeom, while working on intelligence gathering tasks for the KMT in Manchuria, was captured and tortured around 1936 or 1937.
+Many sources agree that Yeom, while working on intelligence gathering tasks for the KMT in Manchuria, was captured and tortured around 1936 or 1937.
 However, there are two conflicting accounts of who captured him.

 The leading theory and general consensus is that Yeom was arrested in March 1936 in Shancheng, Jilin by the Kempeitai of the Japanese Kwantung Army.
 He was then tortured, which caused his eyesight to deteriorate.
 Under duress from the torture, Yeom then agreed to become a spy on behalf of the Japanese.

 The other theory comes from Yeom, via the Cilley report.
 Yeom told Cilley that, due to Kim Ku's betrayal, he had been captured, tortured, and blinded by the Chinese Communist Party.
 However, this theory is widely rejected by South Korean academics.
 Jung described it as "slander" and a lie to conceal his past as a double-agent for the Japanese, who were the recent enemy of both the United States and Korea.